-In summary, Mueller indicated that Google could tell whether you are dropping links randomly on sites, buying them, exchanging links, or using a weird link network.
-It’s not about “the number in the period of time, it’s really the type of activity.”
+In summary, Mueller indicated that Google could tell whether you drop links randomly on sites, buy them, exchange links, or use a weird link network.
+It’s not about “the number in the period of time; it’s really the type of activity.”

-You can watch Mueller’s full response in the video below:
+You can watch Mueller’s complete response in the video below: